MarkKozel/CompOrgEText/README.md

 Pages can include embedded videos to expand on the information being presented.
 Videos from other creators can provide another way of presenting or exploring a topic

 ### Make Textbook and Textbook Build Environment Freely Available
-The online documentation framework I plan to use is VuePress (https://vuepress.vuejs.org/).
+The online documentation framework I plan to use is VitePress (https://vitepress.dev).
 It is a static website generator that incorporates Vue (dynamic, interactive) web page components.
-VuePress also supports plug-ins to support various web site capabilities (such as copy/paste elements, navigation options, and analytic data gathering)
+VitePress also supports plug-ins to support various web site capabilities (such as copy/paste elements, navigation options, and analytic data gathering)

-A VuePress site is created using Markdown (simplified HTML syntax), style and theme configuration, plugin implementations, and Vue components.
+A VitePress site is created using Markdown (simplified HTML syntax), style and theme configuration, plugin implementations, and Vue components.
 This is the Documentation Source

-The VuePress site is built into a static web site that can be deployed to various hosting sites for student use
+The VitePress site is built into a static web site that can be deployed to various hosting sites for student use

 The Documentation Source will be available on GitHub to allow others to instructors to modify and deploy their own version of the documentation.
 Other instructors couple then deploy their modified documentation to their own web sites for their students to access

 ## Development Log
+20240112 - Committed to VitePress using version 1.0.0-rc.36.
+Converting all pages to VitePress

 20231126 - Building VitePress version in separate *vitedocs* folder.
 Starting to build a new Getting Started set of pages to improve the first week of assembly

 20230825 - Typo fixes